canonical/hotsos/doc/source/index.rst

 Welcome to hotsos's documentation!
 ==================================

 Use hotsos to implement repeatable analysis and extract useful information from common cloud applications and subsystems.
-Write analyses :ref:`scenarios` using a high-level language, leveraging Python libaries to help extract information.
+Write analysis :ref:`Scenarios <scenarios overview>` using a high-level language, leveraging Python helper libraries to extract information.
 A catalog of analysis implementations is included.

 The code is organised as “plugins” that implement functionality specific to an application or subsystem.

-Hotsos works against a "data root" which can be a host i.e. '/' or a `sosreport <https://github.com/sosreport/sos>`_.
+Hotsos is run against a "data root" which can be a host i.e. '/' or a `sosreport <https://github.com/sosreport/sos>`_.
 The output is a summary containing key information from each plugin along with any issuses or known bugs detected and suggestions on what actions can be taken to handle them.

 Installation Guide
 ------------------